PACKED-vzw/scoremodel/INSTALL.md

 . venv/bin/activate
 ```

-Install the dependencies by executing `pip3 install -r requirements.txt`.
+Go back to the previous directory with `cd ..` and install the dependencies by executing `pip3 install -r requirements.txt`.

 ## Configuration
 Before the setup can be started, you must first configure the application in `config.py`.